Franklin District: Nomenclature

 who served as Lieutenant-Governor of Van Diemen's Land (1837–1843).
 Lady Franklin visited the Waikato Heads in 1841.

 Media

 Franklin County News, a twice-weekly newspaper based in Pukekohe, serves the former Franklin District.
 The Post Newspaper distributes 26,000 printed copies weekly on a Tuesday, covering Franklin and North Waikato.
 The Post Newspaper has an office in both Pukekohe and Waiuku.
 In 2015, the online events calendar and photo news Franklin Life NZ was launched.

 Administrative divisions

 Populated centres

-Here are some of the following suburbs, towns, villages and other settlements within the former Franklin District's territorial area borders, grouped into their present-day adjacent areas:
+Franklin District was divided into 4 wards, Waiuku-Awhitu, Northern, Pukekohe and Southern Wards.
+As grouped into their present-day authorities they were: